-This is a general guide, but we know every trip and every paddler is unique, so let us know if you have questions.
+This is a general guide on what to pack for kayaking.
+We know every trip and every paddler is unique, so let us know if you have questions.
 Remember: pack light and small where you can… whatever you pack you have to paddle!

 Gear We Provide